richardcavell/6809-strlen/Readme.txt

 Inputs:

-    register X = (16-bit unsigned) pointer to the string.
+    register X = (unsigned 16-bit) pointer to the string.

 Outputs:

-    register D = (16-bit unsigned) length of the string.
+    register D = (unsigned 16-bit) length of the string.
     (A value of $FFFF means there was a "no end" error)

     All other registers, including X, are preserved.